cattychild/my-story/_posts/2021-03-21-a-mothers-story.md

 As they are both young women now, I dream of a gender equal future for them, free from trafficking, free from violence, and free from unfair treatment in life and work on the sole basis of their gender.
 Mostly importantly, as a mother, however unqualified I have been, I wish them happiness.

->> I hope you find you.
-I hope you find love.
+>> "I hope you find you.
+I hope you find love."

 <iframe frameborder="0" src="https://www.youtube.com/watch?v=C1zQr2gn8xM" allow FullScreen="true"> </iframe>
-“Dear Young Woman”: a poem of empowerment - CBC Arts. https://www.youtube.com/watch?v=C1zQr2gn8xM
+“Dear Young Woman”: a poem of empowerment - CBC Arts.
+https://www.youtube.com/watch?v=C1zQr2gn8xM